High Holy Days Information

 SIGNATURE SERVICE

-For ages 9-120. *Our brand new service is a unique, community-centered High Holy Day experience designed to be more intimate, interactive, and accessible for all.
+For ages 8-120.
+Returning for a second year, our Kehillah service is a unique, community-centered High Holy Days experience designed to be more intimate, interactive, and accessible for all.
 This service invites participation and curiosity in a welcoming, relaxed setting, creating a bridge between children’s and adult services.
 This service will be offered at 10:00 AM each day, either in the Tent or Sanctuary (Rosh Hashana Day 2).
 Led by Rabbi Jeremy Ruberg and guest service leader Eliav Rodman.

 Family Services